Embanking of the tidal Thames: Today

 The Thames Estuary has a defended tidal floodplain of 35,000 hectares (≈135 square miles) with 500,000 properties at risk from flooding.
 "Other assets within this flood-plain include 400 schools, 16 hospitals, eight power stations, dozens of industrial estates, the city airport, 30 mainline railway stations and 38 underground and Docklands Light Railway stations, with this including most of the central part of the underground network".

 In London the Thames flows through an alluvial plain, a geological formation which is two or three miles wide.
-This plain, the river's natural flood plain, is everywhere less than 25 ft above Ordnance Datum — sometimes less than 5 feet above.
-(Very nearly, Ordnance Datum equals mean sea level.)
+This plain, the river's natural flood plain, is everywhere less than 25 ft above mean sea level—sometimes less than 5 feet.